Back to SRL Storymaker Resource Library

 Student Reporting Labs’ award-winning podcast, On Our Minds, explores the teenage experience – made by teens for teens!

 Season 5 will explore the theme: “Who Inspires You?”
-Student reporters will create audio stories and interviews that highlight people they look up to, including friends, families, teams, schools, communities, or people in the public sphere.
+Student reporters will create audio stories and interviews that highlight who inspires them.
+Some ideas include: writers, friends, family members, teachers, neighbors, social justice activists, and pets.

 Opportunities for students:

-Students can produce an audio story about a role model during the fall or spring semesters.
+Students can produce an audio story about someone who inspires them during the fall or spring semesters.
 Episodes will be released in May 2025.

-1. Let us know you want to produce an audio story and pitch us your idea by filling out an OOM5 STUDENT PRODUCER FORM between anytime between Sept 3–Jan 17 (the earlier the better)
+1. Let us know you want to produce an audio story and pitch us your idea by filling out an OOM5 STUDENT PRODUCER FORM by Jan 24.

-2. Meet with SRL producers to get feedback on story ideas and mentoring on audio production
+2. Meet virtually with SRL producers to get feedback on story ideas and mentoring on audio production

 WARMING UP